AMikroulis/simplified-test-pulse-analysis/README.md

 Copyright 2018-2022 Apostolos Mikroulis, Eliška Waloschková.

-This software is provided under the zlib license.
+This software is provided under terms of the zlib license.